PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def get_status()
 ```
 An undocumented function.
-This function returns the status of the device.
+This function returns the status of the instrument.
 It contains the current measurement mode, range, number of digits, status flags, SRQ flags, error register and a dac value.

 ___Returns___
 * [dict] : A dictionary containing: current measurement mode, range, number of digits, status flags, SRQ flags, error register and a dac value.